 Under New Jersey state laws, driving while intoxicated (DWI) is a serious traffic offense that can lead to jail time, fines and suspension of the individual's driver's license.
 In addition, being convicted of a DWI will raise insurance rates and could result in a device being installed in the offender's vehicle so that it won't start until a breathalyzer test is taken and passed.
 There are also punishments if a person has been stopped by the police on suspicion of DWI and refuses to submit to a breathalyzer test to determine his or her blood alcohol content (BAC).
 Depending on whether it is the first offense or a subsequent offense, the penalties will vary in severity.
 All penalties can be severe and costly.

-If the driver is driving a commercial vehicle with a CDL license at the time of his or her DWI conviction, the legal limit is 0.04%.
-A conviction for DWI of this type has all of the penalties of a DWI for a person with a conventional license, plus the additional suspension of the driver's CDL license.
-The threat of losing the commercial employment for a DWI is an added thing to be concerned about.
+If the driver is driving a commercial vehicle with a CDL at the time of his or her DWI conviction, the legal limit is 0.04%.
+A conviction for DWI of this type has all of the penalties of a DWI for a person with a conventional license plus an additional suspension of the driver's CDL.
+The threat of losing the commercial employment for a DWI is also something to be concerned about.

 A driver 21 or older who registers a BAC of 0.08% or above will be charged with DWI.
 If it is a first offense and the BAC is above 0.08% but less than 0.10%, the driver's license will be suspended for three months.
 The driver will also have to pay a fine of between $250 and $400, be required to attend IDRC for between 12 and 48 hours with the accompanying fees, plus insurance surcharges of $1,000 per year for three years.
 There could also be a 30 day jail sentence if the judge orders it.